 Arbroath and After: Personal and collective identity in a changing world takes place on Sunday 26th April at the Volunteer Hall in Duns as a contribution to a series of Scotland-wide events to mark the 700th anniversary of the Declaration of Arbroath.
 It will address issues arising from that, namely identity - personal, communal, national and international, the significance of borders and who we may think we are now.
 Professor Alexander Broadie will deliver the keynote address based on his new paper on John Duns Scotus and the Declaration of Arbroath.

-This year's dinner follows the conference but changes venue to Duns Castle as part of their 700th anniversary celebrations.
-Jackie Kay, Scotland’s award winning Makar and Julian Baggini, the acclaimed popular philosopher will be in conversation on issues of personal identity and Jackie will read some of her poems.
+This year's dinner follows the conference but changes venue to Duns Castle as part of its 700th anniversary celebrations.
+Jackie Kay, Scotland’s multi-award winning Makar and Julian Baggini, the acclaimed popular philosopher will speak informally in an 'in conversation' session on questions of personal identity and Jackie will read some of her poems.
 Diners will also be treated to an introduction to the castle by its owner, Alexander Hay.

 For more information and booking contact email@example.com